 You got nerve

-Nikki Yanofksy’s upcoming album Black Sheep finds the talented artist putting her own visions to music, as opposed to being a voice for other people’s work.
+Nikki Yanofksy’s upcoming album Turn Down The Sound finds the talented artist putting her own visions to music, as opposed to being a voice for other people’s work.
 While her influences play a central part (and “Bubbles” was written by Temperton, the last song he worked on before passing away), it’s the first time she’s written lyrics based on her own experiences.
 An album that’s largely slick in a ‘90s R&B kind of way, ‘Nerve’ as the middle tracks breaks it all up with clapping beat and jiggling rhythm.

-Nikki Yanofsky spoke with Atwood Magazine about constructing the song and why Black Sheep is a milestone in her still young career!
+Nikki Yanofsky spoke with Atwood Magazine about constructing the song and why Turn Down The Sound is a milestone in her still young career!

 Stream: “Nerve” – Nikki Yanofsky